Coordinated Vulnerability Disclosure (CVD)

 Note: Disclosures to ETSI's CVD Process must focus on ETSI standards.

-ETSI CVD Steering Committee: committee which, for each vulnerability report, triages the vulnerability, interacts with the Chairman and the ETSI Technical Officer for the relevant TB/ISG and the rapporteur(s) of the impacted standard(s) to resolve the vulnerability, and communicates on the progress of the handling of the vulnerability report with the Finder.
+ETSI CVD Steering Committee: committee which, for each vulnerability report, triages the vulnerability, interacts with the Chair and the ETSI Technical Officer for the relevant TB/ISG and the rapporteur(s) of the impacted standard(s) to resolve the vulnerability, and communicates on the progress of the handling of the vulnerability report with the Finder.

 Finder: individual or organization who has found a potential vulnerability